ScorpionResponse/pelican_blog/content/posts/2017-01-31-trump_feeling.md

 Also as a white person, I benefit from racism.
 As a man, I benefit from sexism.
 It is great to have benefits.
-If you get the chance to be a run-of-the-mill straight, white man I suggest you try it.
+If you get the chance to be a run-of-the-mill straight, white man I suggest you try it for a while.
 What is not so great that my benefits come at the expense of others.
 That cost is not worth the benefits that I get, at least not for me.
 Now I may not believe that I am in some way personally responsible for racism or sexism to any significant degree, but I understand that I have benefited from those things.
 My ignorance of complicity in them probably means that I am guilty of supporting them through my direct action.
 I have generally been open to the people in my life saying "Hey, asshole, thing X you're doing is bad and wrong!" and I will try to change my behavior.
 None of this matter except to give you the context of who I am.

 Donald Trump's election isn't just dangerous because we will turn a blind eye to some racist policies or some traditional American oppression.
 We certainly